StefanSchroeder/Gxsm3-book/docs/08_Gxsm-3.0-Config.md

   DataAq/DataSrcE1      I0        test:FB-Integrator (LockIn-I0 avg) (32bit)
   DataAq/DataSrcF1      Counter   SR-CoolRunner Counter if equipped (experimental) (32bit)

-  : Signal Ranger board the hardware channel to  data sources assignment definitions.
+  : Signal Ranger board the hardware channel to GXSM data sources assignment definitions.
 I0, Counter are experimental and may change any time
 :::

 The field "Name" can be used to give the input a real name instead of "AIC0" you can used "PLL-dF" or what ever you like.
 Do not use a "," except for ",\*" to set a default, the text behind it will be ignored.
+GXSMHintFor you hackers, check out the SR code, push_area_scan_data() in\
+GXSMFileSRanger/TiCC-project-files/FB_spmcontrol/FB_spm_areascan.c.

 ## Probe folder